FastBliss® (Paraxanthine)

 12 healthy adults.
 Crossover design.

 All three paraxanthine doses (50, 100, 200 mg) significantly improved cognitive performance vs placebo.
 200 mg produced largest effects on attention and processing speed.
-CRITICAL CAVEAT: very small sample (n=12), single trial, industry-funded (manufacturer affiliated).
+Critical caveat: very small sample (n=12), single trial, industry-funded (manufacturer affiliated).
 Paraxanthine is a real metabolite of caffeine with plausible pharmacology but the clinical evidence base is limited compared to caffeine itself.

 2